davidgilbertson/react-recollect/README.md

 ## How big is it?

-It's about 4 KB.
-If you were to replace `redux`, `redux-thunk`, and `react-redux` with this library, you'd shed a bit over 2 KB.
-But if you've got a decent sized app the real size reduction comes from getting rid of all your reducers.
+It's about 5 KB.
+If you were to replace `redux` and `react-redux` with this library, you'd save a bit over 1 KB.
+But if you've got a decent sized app, the real size reduction comes from getting rid of all your reducers.

 # Dependencies